 Day 2 | Paraglide Over the City

-The following day I jumped on board with a few others at the hostel going parasailing.
-The tour arranged for our transportation up into the hills and we were off ($75 US and totally worth it).
-The taxi zoomed back and forth through the busy streets and by the time we reached the high altitude of our jumping destination I was pretty nauseous.
+The following day I jumped on board with a few others at the hostel going paragliding (a steep $75 US but totally worth it).
+The tour arranged for our transportation up into the hills and we were off.
+The taxi zoomed back and forth through the busy streets and by the time we reached the high altitude for our jumping destination I was nauseous.

-One by one, we were strapped in and instructed to run off the edge of the cliff.
+One by one, we were strapped in with an instructor attached and told to run off the edge of the cliff.
 Talk about insane.
 Once up in the air the views of the entire valley were extraordinary.
 The instructor spent a few minutes recording with his GoPro and taking photos and then began to climb up and up and up, going slowly in circles.

 After about ten minutes, we began our descent.
-In total, we spent 20 minutes up in the air and I was totally shocked I didn't barf all over everyone flying below me.
+In total, we spent 20 minutes up in the air and honestly I was completely shocked I didn't barf all over everyone circling below.
+Perhaps, motion pills would have helped some.
 Also, be sure to check your SD card if you purchase the video and photos.
-My files were never able to open.
-Boo.
+My files were never able to open due to an error.

 Off to a new city just as soon as I enjoy a nice breakfast and a cup of café con leche at a super cute spot near my hostel called Al Alma Café.